centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-microsoft-office365-onedrive.md

 ---

 ## Overview
-Microsoft’s Office365 suite includes Onedrive Online, which is a hosted messaging application that provides organizations access to the full-featured version of Onedrive Server.
+Microsoft’s Office365 suite includes Onedrive, which is a file hosting service and syncronisation service.

 The monitoring information of Microsoft's Office365 is available through the Office365 API Management.